don-bski/perl-stuff/Wordle/README.md

 With respect to character graphics, considerable time was spent in making the program functional in linux and windows environments.
 Linux uses UTF8 characters for drawing boxes around the letters.
 In windows, code page CP437 characters are used.
-Couldn't get UTF8 to work with strawberry perl though that effort is still ongoing.
+Couldn't get UTF8 to work with windows Strawberry perl though that effort is still ongoing.

 In windows, an escape sequence `\e(437X` is needed to tell Win32::Console::ANSI that the CP437 characters are used.
 See https://bribes.org/perl/wANSIConsole.html for